MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 <!-- ========================================================================== -->
 ## Before you begin

 You should have a working prototype of your extension ready.
-For information on how to create an extension, refer to the [Getting started tutorial][ExtensionsGettingStarted].
+For information on how to create an extension, see [Extension concepts and architecture][ExtensionsGettingStarted].

 To publish your extension to the Microsoft Edge Add-ons website, use your active developer account on [Partner Center][MicrosoftPartnerCenter].
 If you don't have a developer account, create a new developer account.
 To open a new developer account and register to the Microsoft Edge add-ons program, navigate to [Developer registration][DeveloperRegistration].